-Members meet on the third Monday of every month (except December), from 7-8:30 p.m., by Zoom.
+Members meet on the third Monday of every month (except December), from 7 to 8:30 p.m.
 Anyone interested in learning more about our ministry is welcome to attend.

-Since 1978, the Society of St. Vincent de Paul (SVdP) serves those in need of material assistance during a personal crisis.
+Since 1978, the Society of St. Vincent de Paul (SVdP) has served those in need of material assistance during a personal crisis.
 Vincentian volunteers provide person-to-person support to prevent homelessness, fight hunger and share the Gospel with those in need.

-Bring your gently used, working items to STM on February 18th and 19th.
-Look for the large St. Vincent de Paul truck in the parking lot.
+Bring your GENTLY USED, WORKING items to STM on March 1-2nd.
+Look for the large St. Vincent de Paul trucks in the parking lot by the Life House.

-Please do not bring: baby hard items (baby beds, seats, etc,), textbooks, paint, batteries, unframed mirrors, mattresses or bed frames, built-in appliances.
+NO baby hard items like baby beds, seats, NO textbooks, NO paint or batteries, NO unframed mirrors, NO mattresses or bed frames.

 Respecting the dignity of each person, SVdP brings hope and help to those in need, so they may achieve stability and move toward self-sufficiency with the guidance of the Holy Spirit.